About Me & FAQs

 Who are you?

 I’m a software services entrepreneur by day and a hobby cook and food blogger by night.
-I live with my husband in Virginia, not far from Washington DC.
+I am from India.
+I live in Virginia, not far from Washington DC moved to Portland, OR recently.

 Why are you vegetarian?